oceanhackweek/ohw-resources/docs/tutorials/getting_started.md

 Follow along by opening and running the tutorial notebooks.
 You can save changes within your clone (such as edits to a notebook) or add other files, then download a copy to your local machine if you'd like.

 ### Step 3
-Update your local copy with any changes to the `origin` repository.
+Update your Hub copy with any changes to the `origin` repository.
 If you have saved changes within your local copy of the notebook or added other files, this may cause conflicts (*ask us questions if you run into problems!*).
 Fetch and merge (using `git pull`) the latest changes from the `origin` remote.

 ```bash
 git pull origin